Building a document scanner in SwiftUI

 }

-This coordinator lets us inject functions that can be triggered by the coordinator as certain things happen in the camera controller.
-In this case, we listen for when the camera cancels, fails, and finishes.
+This lets us inject functions that can be triggered by the coordinator when things happen in the camera controller.
+In this case, we listen for when it cancels, fails, and finishes.

 Using the coordinator